eProsima/Fast-DDS-docs/docs/pubsub.rst

 Resource limits
 ***************

-Allow to control the maximum size of the History and other resources.
+Allow controlling the maximum size of the History and other resources.

    +---------------------------------------------------------------+----------------------------------------------------------+
    | C++                                                           | XML                                                      |